Tbseddy/JavaScript-Training/readme.md

 # JavaScript Jotting

 ## Chapter One:
+JavaSript is a technology that we use to creat websites

 JavaScript(JS): This works to enable interactivity in web pages.
 HTML provides the content and structure, CSS provides the styling and layout, and JavaScript provides the interactivity.